liamkbecker/Maven.Spring-BeansLearnerLab/README.md

 -
 ### Part 10.1 - Create `StudentConfig`
 * **Note:** The creation of this class will demonstrate an implementation of _bean registration_ in Spring.
-* The class should define a method named `currentStudents()` which returns a `Students` representative of the current cohort of students.
+* The class should define a method named `currentStudents()` which returns a `com.example.demo.general.Students` representative of the current cohort of students.
 	* the method should be annotated with `@Bean(name = "students")`
 		* this ensures the Spring container registers the bean with the respective name.
 		* a `@Bean` whose `name` attribute is not specified defaults to the name of the method it is annotating.
-* The class should define a bean named `previousStudents()` which returns a `Students` representative of the previous cohort of students.
+* The class should define a bean named `previousStudents()` which returns a `com.example.demo.general.Students` representative of the previous cohort of students.

 -
 ### Part 10.2 - Create `InstructorsConfig`
-* The class should define a bean named `tcUsaInstructors()` which returns an `Instructors` representative of the Tech Connect USA instructors.
+* The class should define a bean named `tcUsaInstructors()` which returns an `com.example.demo.general.Instructors` representative of the Tech Connect USA instructors.
-* The class should define a bean named `tcUkInstructors()` which returns an `Instructors` representative of the Tech Connect UK instructors.
+* The class should define a bean named `tcUkInstructors()` which returns an `com.example.demo.general.Instructors` representative of the Tech Connect UK instructors.
-* The class should define a bean named `instructors` which returns all `Instructors` employed at ZipCodeWilmington
+* The class should define a bean named `instructors` which returns all `com.example.demo.general.Instructors` employed at ZipCodeWilmington
 	* annotate this bean with `@Primary`
 		* this ensures Spring will inject this bean in the case that an `Autowire` annotation is not supplied with a `Qualifier` annotation